scatternoodle/aseprite.nvim/README.md

 # nvim-aseprite
 Tools and commands for working with Aseprite plugin projects in Neovim.

-* Commands for launching Aseprite and testing plugins
+* Launch Aseprite from inside Neovim
-* This plugin wraps a [fork](https://github.com/scatternoodle/aseprite-lualib) of [RampantDespair's excellent definitions library](https://github.com/RampantDespair/Aseprite-Library).
-It dynamically detects when an Aseprite plugin project is opened, and inserts Aseprite API types and globals into the Lua language server (lua_ls) workspace.
+* Get LSP type support for Aseprite's API, using a [fork](https://github.com/scatternoodle/aseprite-lualib) of [RampantDespair's excellent definitions library](https://github.com/RampantDespair/Aseprite-Library).

 **_nvim-aseprite is currently experimental and should be considered unstable until it reaches a 1.0 release._**